Gopal1252/DevConnect/docs/API.md

 ### 1. Sign Up

-Creates a new user account.
+Creates a new user account and automatically logs them in with a JWT token.

 **Endpoint:** `POST /signup`